-- To keep the rice krispie treats mixture from sticking to the bottom of the spatula you use while pressing the mixture down into the rectangular pan, spray the bottom of it with a little flour-based baking spray.
+- To keep the mixture from sticking to the bottom of the spatula you use while pressing the mixture down into the rectangular pan, spray the bottom of it with a little flour-based baking spray.
 Using the spray keeps all that ooey-gooeyness in the pan and not all over your spatula!
 If you don’t have any baking spray, rubbing some butter along the bottom of the spatula will work too.

-- Let the rice krispie treats sit (at room temperature) for a minimum of one hour before removing them from the pan to cut them into squares.
+- Let the rice krispie treats sit at room temperature for a minimum of one hour before removing them from the pan to cut them into squares.

 - Keep the rice krispie treats stored in an airtight container after making them.
 They'll last a few days sitting out at room temperature.
 I don't recommend refrigerating or freezing them because they'll get rock hard.

-- 8 tbsp.
-(1 stick) Unsalted Butter, melted
+- 8 tbsp Unsalted Butter, melted

-- 2 tsp.
-Vanilla Extract
+- 2 tsp Vanilla Extract

-- 2, 10.5 oz.
-Mini Marshmallow Bags, divided (1 1/2 bags for the initial mixture, the remaining 1/2 bag for the end)
+- 21 oz Mini Marshmallows (2, 10.5 oz bags), divided (1 ½ bags for the initial mixture, the remaining ½ bag for the end)

 - 9 cups Rice Krispies Cereal

-- Reduce the heat and stir in 1 1/2 bags (15.75 oz.) of mini marshmallows until completely melted.
+- Reduce the heat and stir in 1 ½ bags (15.75 oz.) of mini marshmallows until completely melted.

 - Remove from heat and add in the rice krispies cereal, stirring until the mixture is fully combined.

-- Add in the remaining 1/2 bag of mini marshmallows and stir until they've been evenly distributed through out the mixture.
+- Add in the remaining ½ bag of mini marshmallows and stir until they've been evenly distributed through out the mixture.
 Do not continue to stir these until they've full melted.
 You want to have the mini marshmallows showing in the rice krispie treats after cutting them into squares.